miragejs/miragejs/README.md

 - **verb**: string. 'get', 'put', 'post', or 'delete'
 - **path**: string.
 The URL you're defining, e.g. '/api/contacts' (or '/contacts' if `namespace` is defined).
 - **handler**: function.
-Return the data you want to be in the response body as plain JS - it will be stringified.
+Return the data you want as the response body as plain JS - it will be stringified.
 Accepts two parameters, *store*, your Pretender server's store, and *request*, which is the Pretender request object.
+    There are many shorthands available for this param.
 - **responseCode**: number. optional.
 The response code of the request.

-There are some shorthands.
 Here are some examples:

 **Returning collections from the store (GET)**